 Video services include HD video recording and editing, green screen work, creating motion graphics, sharing or archiving content, storyboarding, outline development, and basic scripting.
 Common video productions include lecture/event recordings, tutorials, instructional/course content creation, and promotional videos.

 Web services include support for the University's central web server (WWW) and related sites.
 University IT will provide you with information on how to create and maintain your own site or consult on your site development.

-Wireless access is available across all University campuses in academic buildings, residence halls, medical departments, and other spaces.
-In total, the wireless network provides about 5.5 million square feet.
+Wireless access is available across all campuses in academic buildings, residence halls, medical departments, and other spaces, covering a total of about 5.5 million square feet.
 The University also participates in Eduroam, which provides secure Internet access for students, researchers, and staff when visiting other Eduroam-participating institutions.